 Awarded Grade II listing in 1994.

 Current status: The library closed in 2013.
-The building has now been taken over by production company MCC Media (2017)
+The building was taken over by production company MCC Media (2017).
+According to Shelflife project, in 2020 the building was empty.

 - Year grant given (if known):